tanhengyeow/ctf-journal/csaw-ctf-2017/cvv/README.md

 The challenge performs a series of checks for valid credit card numbers.
 To ease some processes, I generated a list of credit card numbers for some processing.

-Wrote a hackish python to solve this challenge
+Wrote a hackish python to solve this challenge:

 ```
 #!/usr/bin/python